netzleuchten/Sparkle/readme.md

 	var canvas = document.getElementById('myCanvas');
 	var emitter = new SparklesEmitter(canvas);

 Yay!
 That's it.
-You Emitter is ready to draw particles on your canvas.
+You emitter is ready to draw particles on your canvas.
 How?
 Like this:

 	emitter.fire();